| Physical Science

 At least two elective credits must come from any of the following divisions: Applied Arts, Fine Arts and/or World Languages.

 Eight semesters are required for graduation.
-Also for these classes, two writing intensive courses are required.
-These courses will be detailed in the course descriptions.
+Two writing-intensive courses are required.

-Students must complete two semesters of a biological science and two semesters of a physical science in order to fulfill this requirement.
+Students must complete two semesters of a biological science and two semesters of a physical science.

 Physical Education Requirements and Waivers